FriedbergLab/GOThresher/manual.md

     + CUREC: all evidence codes derived by curator

 + `--evidence_inverse` excludes the evidece codes given in this argument.
-+ `--aspect` any combination of Biological Process, Cellular Component, and Molecular Function by using the letters P C and F respectively.
++ `--aspect` filter by any combination of Biological Process, Cellular Component, and Molecular Function by using the letters P C and F respectively.
 + `--assigned_by` filter in which database assigns the annotation.
-Default: all **HOW ARE THE DATABASES NOTED?**
+Default: all
-+ `--assigned_by_inverse` filter out annotations assigned by theses databases.
++ `--assigned_by_inverse` filter out annotations assigned by theses databases
++ `--recalculate`: calculating the information accretion (aka Wyatt Clark) for a GO DAG takes time.
+This only needs to be used if running on a new corpus of data.
++ `--info_threshold`: annotations with an information content (Wyatt Clark or Phillip Lord)  that is below a certain percentile or absolute value will be filtered out.
+Example: -WCTHRESH 20 heeps the top 20% of annotation